 Why it’s good: Utilising the latest findings from the field of social neuroscience, Pinker highlights just how essential face-to-face contact is.

-Read it if: You’d like to see how important face-to-face contact with friends and family is and how it may be a risk to expect more from technology than we do from each other.
+Read it if: You’d like to see just how vital face-to-face contact with friends and family is and how it may be a risk to expect more from technology than we do from each other.

 18. ‘Irresistible: The Rise of Addictive Technology and the Business of Keeping Us Hooked‘ by Adam Alter (2017).
 Goodreads star rating = 3.8/5.

-Why it’s good: Alter makes the very convincing argument that addictive technologies are taking up all of our spare time that we used to have for leisure, creativity and social connection.
-As a result, they are actually making us less happier.
+Why it’s good: Alter makes the compelling argument that addictive technologies are taking up all of our spare time that we used to have for leisure, creativity, and social connection.
+As a result, they are actually making us less happy.